superguaricho/foxdot-mode/README.md

     Ctrl+c o (foxdot-run-block-by-lines-and-go).
 Send a block line by line and go to next non empty line.
     Ctrl+c Ctrl+a (foxdot-clear-foxdot).
 Clear the foxdot interpreter screen.
     Ctrl+c Ctrl+u (foxdot-hush).
 Mute foxdot sending "Clock.clear()" command to the interpreter.

-You can start SuperCollider and foxdot interpreter with:

-    Ctrl+c Ctrl+s (foxdot-super-foxdot)

-To quit foxdot: Alt+x kill-foxdot ENTER, or:

-    Ctrl+c q (foxdot-kill-foxdot)

-You can work on SuperCollider at same time.
-If FoxDot is running, you can use:

-    Ctrl+c 3 (foxdot-set-sc3-layout)

-This set a window layout where you can see the \*SCLang:Workspace\* and the
-\*SCLang:PostBuffer\* buffers.
-You can create your own synths and sounds in sclang language.
-If you want to see again your original foxdot and \*FoxDot\* buffers,
-type:

-    Ctrl+c f (foxdot-set-foxdot-layout)

-I you want to see the foxdot commands echo in \*FoxDot\* and \*SCLang:PostBuffer\* buffers, type:

-    Ctrl+c w (foxdot-sc3-foxdot-layout)

 <h2>Problems</h2>